Eastern rosella: Description

-The length of eastern rosella is 30 cm.
-Its cheeks are white, and it has a red colored head.
+The eastern rosella is 30 cm long.
+Its cheeks are white, and it has a red-coloured head.
 The beak is white, and the irises are brown.
 Its upper breast is red, and its lower breast is yellow and fades to pale green over the abdomen.
 The black feathers on the back and shoulders have yellowish and greenish margins which gives the scalloped look that differs between the sexes and subspecies.
-Moreover, the wings and lateral tail feathers are bluish while the tail is dark green.
-Meanwhile, their legs are grey.
-For the females, it is the same with males which is duller in coloration and has an underwing stripe, but is not present in the adult male.
-The colour of their young is duller than the females and has an underwing stripe.
+The wings and lateral tail feathers are bluish, the tail is dark green, and the legs are grey.
+Female colouration is similar to the males of the species, but their plumage is duller overall, and they sport an underwing stripe.
+Juveniles are duller than the females and have an underwing stripe.

 Distribution in New Zealand

 The eastern rosella (Platycercus eximius) has become naturalised in New Zealand.
 Its first introduction occurred around 1910, when a small shipment of eastern rosellas, as well as a few crimson rosellas (P. elegans), was prohibited entry into New Zealand by the Customs Department.
-The shipment was released off Otago Heads by the ship returning to Sydney.
-There were approximately 12 birds escaped in Dunedin when their cages were damaged in a gale.
+The birds were released off Otago Heads by the ship's crew before returning to Sydney.
+In another incident, approximately 12 captive rosellas escaped in Dunedin when their cages were damaged in a gale.

 By the 1970s, the population of eastern rosella had become well-established throughout Auckland, Northland, and the far north, extending into western Waikato as far south as Kawhia and Te Kūiti, and east to the Coromandel Peninsula.
-The species also seen in the Wellington-Hutt Valley Region, and also started colonizing the foothills of the Tararua Range, extending east to Eketāhuna, and west to Ōtaki by 1985.
+The species was also seen in the Wellington-Hutt Valley Region, and began colonizing the foothills of the Tararua Range, extending east to Eketāhuna, and west to Ōtaki by 1985.
 Sightings also have been reported in the areas like New Plymouth, Taupō, Gisborne, Tiritea, Banks Peninsula, Nelson area, and Stewart Island.
-In Otago which located in the South Island, the eastern rosella population has remained relatively small, in contrast to North Island populations, which have widely distributed and currently covering most of the Island.
-On top of that, it has been reported that the meta-population of eastern rosella in New Zealand arose from three main sites of establishment: Dunedin, Auckland, and Wellington.
+In Otago in the South Island, the eastern rosella population has remained relatively small, in contrast to North Island populations, which are widely distributed and currently inhabit most of the island.
+It is believed that the metapopulation of eastern rosella in New Zealand arose from three main sites of establishment: Dunedin, Auckland, and Wellington.

 Distribution in Otago

 Eastern rosellas were well-distributed in Dunedin by the 1930s, and between 1940s and 1950s they had been sighted across Otago.
 However, from 1950 to 1970s, the sightings of eastern rosella in Otago decreased, and the population was reported to be in decline.
-The decrease of population was attributed to the poisoning of rabbits with strychnine and grain, and also due to manmade traps for aviaries.
+The decrease of population was attributed to the collateral poisoning by strychnine intended for rabbits, and also due to capture for the pet trade.
 Since the 1980s, there has been an increase in sightings of the species, which reflects a recovery of the eastern rosella population around Dunedin.